 THE LAW IS THE LAW.
 RIGHT?
 WELL, IT CAN BE COMPLICATED.

-Your history teacher, Mr. Gibson, explained that America’s 13 original states actually existed independently before they joined together to form the country, the United States.
-And those 13 states were all very different.
-So of course, they wanted to protect their own interests.
-How did the founding fathers solve this problem when they drafted the Constitution that created our country?
-The answer is Federalism.
+Mr. Gibson, the U.S. History teacher, explains that America’s 13 original colonies actually existed independently before they joined together to form a new nation, the United States of America.
+But even as they joined together, the states were determined to protect their own interests.
+How did the Founding Fathers solve this problem when they drafted the Constitution and the laws that govern our country?
+The answer is

 Have your students take this challenge and make their case!
 To begin, send your students to this website with this challenge’s code.

-Federalism is the system where the national government in Washington, D.C. and the individual state governments share the power to make laws.
-"Jim Crow" laws were created to keep black and white people separated in the South.
-For example they didn't allow different races to marry, share toilets, or play pool together.
+Federalism is the system where the national government in Washington, D.C., and the individual state governments share the power to make laws.